 - Home Hub Group using the Serenity brand name.

 The very important thing to consider is there is nothing wrong with buying a rebranded Cortizo slider.
-Origin, Everglade and Arkay Windows are just three of many outstanding manufacturers offering expertly-crafted sliding doors.
+Origin, Everglade and Arkay Windows are just three of many established manufacturers offering these expertly-crafted sliding doors.
 They offer a different set of personalisation options, perhaps enhanced locks and handles.
-We also know companies such as Architectural Vision Systems offering an excellent steel-look version of the Cortizo door.
+We also know companies such as Architectural Vision Systems offering a steel-look version of the Cortizo door.

 Skyglaze in Surrey was the first company to introduce Cortizo Cor-Vision doors to the UK.
-They’ve also done substantial and noteworthy work helping Cortizo develop the product better.
+They’ve also done substantial and noteworthy work helping Cortizo develop the product better in the UK.

 Therefore, and as with any substantial investment in glazing, do your research or contact us for help and advice.
 What you will get with Cortizo Sliding Doors are exceptional sliders and a contemporary, highly-engineered product.
 The slim lines, quality glass and excellent components create a door of excellent proportions with smooth slide action.